jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

 ### PostgreSQL

-In order to create the databases exsist some ways, depending on the environment and depending if the database already exist.
+In order to create the databases exist some ways, depending on the environment and depending if the database already exist.

 - Using **custom** database, it can be created multiple databases during the **creation time**.
 In the current example, and using *docker-compose* method, it can be created a script and added into a volume, within the `/docker-entrypoint-initdb.d` folder.
 - Using external database, this must be done *manually*.
 Using initContainers or a command to create the database.